-Crow: The Legend interview — Taking VR entertainment to the next level
+Crow: The Legend interview — taking VR entertainment to the next level

 VentureBeat: Back to some basics, how do you guys make money on this one?

-Fan: We’re offering it for free on purpose, because we want to make sure as many people as possible experience the Native American legend as possible.
+Fan: We’re offering it for free on purpose because we want to make sure as many people as possible experience the Native American legend as possible.
 That was important to the cast.
 We aren’t very rich, as you know.
 We’re a startup.
-To have this amazing cast—we’re pinching ourselves all the time.
-But for them, one of the main reasons they wanted to be a part of this piece was because of the themes of diversity and sacrifice, and because it’s a story of an underrepresented community.
+To have this amazing cast — we’re pinching ourselves all the time.
+But for them, one of the main reasons they wanted to be a part of this piece was because of the themes of diversity and sacrifice — and because it’s a story of an underrepresented community.
 It was important to us and them to make sure that as many people could experience it as possible.
 Making it free allows that.

-VentureBeat: Did the split between doing it and 2D and doing it in VR give you a chance to make money getting it on TV, something like that?
+VentureBeat: Did the split between doing it [in] 2D and doing it in VR give you a chance to make money getting it on TV, something like that?

 Fan: There are always changes for us to make money, but for this one in particular, we made a conscious choice not to.
 You can imagine that for Baobab, we want our characters and universes and stories to live beyond any one particular medium.
 We consider ourselves an immersive animation studio.
 Anything that’s considered immersive is what we do, which is why we’ve also experimented with location-based entertainment.
 We premiered Jack, a version of Jack and the Beanstalk, at the TriBeCa film festival with a new director, Mathias Chelebourg.
 We’re doing AR, VR, LBE, and you can imagine other things as well.